- LEARN ABOUT US: Familiarize yourself with the IRC and volunteer opportunities in Charlottesville in the “Current Opportunities” section.

 Don’t have enough time to commit weekly?
 Consider joining our “on-call roster.”
 You’ll be contacted occasionally for specific needs as they arise.
 You may chose to specialize in particular activities which include but are not limited to:

-Appointment transportation, evening/weekend airport pick-ups and grocery store orientations, assisting new WIC enrollees become oriented to their new benefits, front desk, Resettlement Store staffing, contributing to the IRC’s monthly eNewsletter content, and special events preparation and execution.
+Appointment transportation, evening/weekend airport pick-ups and grocery store orientations, assisting families to move or picking-up donations, assisting new WIC enrollees become oriented to their new benefits, front desk, Resettlement Store staffing, and special events preparation and execution.